South Bunbury - Bunbury

 South Bunbury - Bunbury has seen population growth performance typically on par with national averages when looking at short and medium term trends

-South Bunbury - Bunbury's population was approximately 13,485 as of February 2026.
-This figure represents an increase of 725 people since the 2021 Census, which reported a population of 12,760.
-The change is inferred from the estimated resident population of 13,439 in June 2024 and an additional 47 validated new addresses since the Census date.
-This results in a density ratio of 1,198 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Over the past decade, South Bunbury - Bunbury has shown resilient growth patterns with a compound annual growth rate of 0.8%, outperforming the Rest of WA.
-Overseas migration was the primary driver of population growth during recent periods.
+Based on AreaSearch's analysis, South Bunbury - Bunbury's population is around 13,485 as of Feb 2026.
+This reflects an increase of 725 people (5.7%) since the 2021 Census, which reported a population of 12,760 people.
+The change is inferred from the estimated resident population of 13,439 from the ABS as of June 2024 and an additional 47 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,198 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Over the past decade, South Bunbury - Bunbury has demonstrated resilient growth patterns with a 0.8% compound annual growth rate, outpacing the Rest of WA.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest an above median population growth for national non-metropolitan areas.
-By 2041, the area is projected to increase by 1,976 persons, reflecting a gain of 14.3% over the 17-year period, based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above-median population growth for national non-metropolitan areas is projected, with the area expected to increase by 1,976 persons by 2041 based on the latest annual ERP population numbers, reflecting a gain of 14.3% in total over the 17 years.

 Frequently Asked Questions - Population